-Diablo IV hands-on — Hello darkness my old friend
+Diablo IV hands-on — Hello darkness, my old friend

 I’m not usually a fan of grim and dark things.
 But seeing Diablo IV‘s gritty, bloody world in person made me feel good.

-Blizzard announce Diablo IV today during the opening ceremonies for BlizzCon 2019 in Anaheim, California.
-I was able to play it myself just a bit after its reveal, getting to spend 15 minutes with the Druid class on the PC version of the game.
+Blizzard announced Diablo IV today during the opening ceremonies for BlizzCon 2019 in Anaheim, California.
+I played it just a bit after its reveal, getting to spend 15 minutes with the Druid class on the PC version (it’s also coming to PlayStation 4 and Xbox One).

 Diablo II was my favorite entry in the series, so I’m glad to see its influence return in Diablo IV.
 Diablo III’s aesthetic never felt right.
 Sure, it had demons and fire all that evil stuff, but it lacked the gothic grittiness of Diablo II.
 It was like Blizzard was holding back, trying not to make something too intense.

-Blizzard isn’t holding back anymore.
 Diablo IV has a more realistic look compared to the almost cartoon-like proportions and creatures of Diablo III.
-Monsters and humans are now detailed enough to make the game’s violence more impactful.
+Monsters and humans now have enough detail to make the violence more impactful.
 I also enjoyed seeing my characters smeared in blood after a tough battle.
 I feel less like a kid breaking a bunch of piñatas and more like a warrior fighting for his life.

 Diablo II always made you feel a bit uneasy when you played it.
 It’s world was grim and filled with despair.
-I was getting those vibes again in Diablo IV.
+Diablo IV is giving me those vibes again.

 Gameplay-wise, however, Diablo IV is leaning much closer to Diablo III.
 Combat is fast-paced and flashy.
-As the Druid, my skills revolved around animals and nature.
-I had two pet wolves that would automatically attack enemies, or I could direct toward a specific foe.
+As the Druid, my skills focused on animals and nature.
+I had two pet wolves that would attack enemies on their own, or I could direct toward a specific foe.
 I could also summon a boulder that would roll in the direction I’m aiming, pushing enemies it hits back while damaging them.
 Another skill had me briefly transform into bear and charge forward.

 The animations for all of these abilities look awesome.
 Every move looks and feels like it hits with a ton of impact.
-Even my most basic attack, which has transform into a kind of wolf-man and swipe my claws, looks brutal.
+Even my most basic attack, which transforms me into a kind of wolf-man to swipe my claws, looks brutal.

 Some abilities take a resource to spend (Spirit, for the Druid).
 At least one will replenish that resource.
 Other moves just have a cooldown.
 So you’re using abilities often.
 Again, it feels a lot like Diablo III.